dasoljlee/GAM305_Team1/README.md

 Jessi: UMMMM.
 Maybe we can do like a "Honey, I strunk the kids", "Magicschool bus" or "Grounded" (game) vibes.
 Something along those lines in terms of our story/theme line.

+Evan: Since the player has been shrunken down and inserted into the body, the 5 required rooms in our level could be the organs, and shaped as such.
+The player was ingested like a medicinal pill, lands in the stomach, and must travel throughout the body to reach the final “Heart” room.
+Each organ room will have up to 3 variations of virus AI enemies to defeat, and travel between the rooms could be done through both horizontal/vertical elevator platforms (could be modeled after white blood cells which transport us to fight the viruses), and “capillary” tunnels that require crouching/crawling.
+Level progression through the rooms would be linear.
+Defeat all enemies in one room and move onto the next.
+((I have hand sketched my initial ideas for the level design.
+Please see the image file saved in this project repository for a visual reference.))

 ## Level Requirements:
 - Single Level <!--- Jessi-->
 - Designed for a player to move around looking for the targets (viruses) <!--- Jessi-->